Book Club Ideas for Poppy by Avi

 Poppy by Avi

 Looking for you next book club pick?
 If your interest is piqued, here is a glimpse into our most recent children’s book club.
 Our family enjoyed reading the book, Poppy, by Avi as part of our homeschool book club this month.
 It is a great read aloud book for children ages 4+.
-Reading Level 2nd- 5th.
+Reading Level 2nd- 5th grade.

 Benefits of Book Clubs